TOP TEN THINGS TO DO IN CHISWICK

 Image above: Simon Randall introducing the night’s line-up at Headliners Comedy Club

 Headliners has been providing west London with live stand-up comedy for 20 years, much more cheaply than a night in the West End, but with all the same comedians who grace TV shows and international comedy festivals.
 Arthur Smith, Geoff Norcott, Paul Tomlinson, Jon Moloney, Joanne McNally, Jo Caulfield and Rich Hall have all become regulars.
 Friday and Saturday nights January to May and September to November.

 The Boston Room at The George IV, 185 Chiswick High Rd, W4 2DR.
 Nearest tube station, Turnham Green on the District Line.

-Images above: Chiswick Playhouse; Patrons Kevin McNally and Phyllis Logan, who live in Chiswick
+Images above: Theatre at the Tabard; past patrons Kevin McNally and Phyllis Logan, who live in Chiswick

 Studio theatre above the Tabard pub.
 This bijou theatre, seating only 100 people, offers an eclectic mix of plays, comedy and music shows often of a West End standard at suburban prices.